peterzimon/docs-api/handlebars-themes/context/post.md

 ## Description

-Whenever you're viewing a single blog post, you're in the `post` context.
+Whenever you're viewing a single site post, you're in the `post` context.
 The `post` context is not set on static pages, which uses the [page context](doc:page-context) instead.

 ## Routes